Shreyas911/sicopolis/docs/sphinx/source/getting_started.rst

 These allow specifying many aspects of a simulation and are documented in the headers themselves.
 See also the ":ref:`modelling_choices`" section.

+For a number of :ref:`test simulations <test_simulations>`, the run-specs header files are contained in the SICOPOLIS repository.
+Further examples can be found in the several paper-accompanying datasets on `Zenodo <https://zenodo.org/communities/sicopolis/>`__.

 .. _getting_started-phys_para:

 Physical-parameter files